emqx/emqx-docs/en_US/deploy/cluster/manual.md

 ### Start a cluster on single machine

 For users who only have one server, the pseudo-distributed starting mode can be used.
-Please notice that if we want to start two or more nodes on one machine, we must adjust the listening port of the other node to avoid the port conflicts.
+Please note that if we want to start two or more nodes on one machine, we must adjust the listening port of the other node to avoid port conflicts.

 The basic process is to copy another emqx folder and name it emqx2.
 After that, we let all the listening ports of the original emqx to be added by an offset as the listening ports of the emqx2 node.
-For example, we can change the MQTT/TCP listening port from the default 1883 to 2883 as the MQTT/TCP listening port for emqx2.
+For example, we can change the MQTT/TCP listening port from the default 1883 to 2883 for emqx2.